ciena/ciena.saos10/docs/ciena.saos10.saos10_fps_module.rst

 Synopsis
 --------
-- A List of flow-points.
+- A List of flow-points..
+A list of all mef-fp configuration entries.